QuintyOk/MasterThesis/thesis_github_code/README.md

 ## Data availability

 The employee-level survey data are confidential and are excluded from this repository.
 The expected filenames are listed in `data/README.md`.
+For reproducibility, the two QSF survey instrument files can be uploaded directly to Qualtrics to recreate the surveys and collect a new dataset.

 ## Reproducibility note